 Financial services and tourism are the two main industries of the Cayman Islands.
-The recession that has impacted the global economy has also impacted the Cayman Islands and these sectors.
-In January 2013 the Cayman Islands Government ("Government") released the 2012 Third Quarter Economic Report.
-The Third Quarter Economic Report indicated that the Cayman Islands Gross Domestic Product ("GDP") grew by an estimated annualised rate of 0.8% for the first nine months of 2012.
-The report also indicated the growth outlook for 2012 as 1.2%.
-GDP is considered by many to be the broadest indicator of economic output and growth.
+In June 2013 the Cayman Islands Government ("Government") released the 2012 Annual Economic Report which indicated that the Cayman Islands Gross Domestic Product ("GDP") grew by an estimated annualised rate of 1.6% following a 0.9% growth in 2011.